malcolmsailor/midani/README.md

 Animate a midi file.
-The path to a midi file must either be included as a command line argument with -m/--midi, or it must be specified with the "midifname" keyword argument in a settings file provided with -s/--settings.
+The path to a midi file must either be included as a command line argument with -m/--midi, or it must be specified with the "midi_fname" keyword argument in a settings file provided with -s/--settings.

 optional arguments:
   -h, --help            show this help message and exit